During our childhood, most of us would fall and then bounce back up like it was nothing.

 The Quickest & Easiest Way to Prevent Falls

 Looking for the quickest and easiest way to prevent falls?
-Our team of fall prevention specialists at Back in Motion Sport & Spine Physical Therapy in Fort Myers, FL, has your back!
+Our team of fall prevention specialists at have your back!

 Our Doctors of Physical Therapy can assess your risk of falling and provide you with a personalized plan to reduce this risk.